ayushinigam/redux-ga-screen-tracker/README.md

 <br>redux-ga-screen-tracker expects the following parameters:

  * tracker: An instance of ```react-native-google-analytics-bridge```
- * nav: Key for store object with navigation stack
+ * nav: An array of string for path to navigation stack in store
  * navActionsToTrack: Array of actions for screen tracking
  * gaRouteMap (optional) : Config map of screen name to business name to be used in google analytics tracker
  * customDimensions (optional) : An object with custom dimensions